 What is cardiomyopathy?

-Cardiomyopathy is any disease of the heart muscle in which the heart loses its ability to pump blood effectively.
-In some instances, heart rhythm is disturbed and leads to arrhythmias (irregular heartbeats).
-There may be multiple causes of cardiomyopathy, including viral infections.
+Cardiomyopathy describes any disorder that affects the heart muscle, causing the heart to lose its ability to pump blood effectively.
+In some instances, the heart rhythm also becomes disturbed and leads to arrhythmias (irregular heartbeats).
+There may be multiple causes of cardiomyopathy, including viral infections and certain medications.
 Often, the exact cause of the muscle disease is never found.

 How does cardiomyopathy differ from other heart disorders?